uwetom/Principles-of-3D-Maya-tutorials/worksheet_4_textures.md

 This will open up the editor allowing you to see how automatic mapping has laid out your UV's.

-- You can select faces in the UV editor and see their corresponding face the perspective view
+- You can select uv faces in the UV editor and see their corresponding polygon face in the perspective view

 ![faces selected in uv mode](images/worksheet_4/uv_selection.jpg)

-In this image you can see where the front of the cactus is.
+In this image you can see where the front of the cactus has been mapped to.

 ### Editing UV shells